nwchemgit/nwchem-wiki/Hartree-Fock-Theory-for-Molecules.md

 The keywords RHF and ROHF are provided in the code for completeness.
-It may be necessary to specify these in order to modify the behavior of a previous calculation (see [NWChem
-Architecture](NWChem Architecture "wikilink") for restart behavior).
+It may be necessary to specify these in order to modify the behavior of a previous calculation (see [NWChem Architecture](NWChem-Architecture "wikilink") for restart behavior).

 ## SYM -- use of symmetry